 We’re sea kayaking through thick, hot air and with each paddle stroke, sweat pours down my face, stinging my eyes.
 As I attempt to cool down by wetting my neck scarf with seawater, I think to myself...I wouldn’t be anywhere else.

 I don’t know what it is that draws us to these uncomfortable situations.
-A person could just go through life sitting on the beach drinking Mai Tais and escaping to their air conditioned hotel room when the heat becomes too much.
+A person could just go through life sitting on the beach drinking Mai Tais and escaping to their air-conditioned hotel room when the heat becomes too much.
 But what is the fun in that?
-When we've sat on a beach doing nothing for too long, we feel numb.

 Adventure in Mexico

 During our latest adventure, we’re circumnavigating San Jose Island; the sixth largest island in Mexico on the Sea of Cortez with Baja Outdoor Activities.
 It is an expedition that takes 10-days to complete and it’s completely self-supported.

 There is no fresh water on the island and barely any civilization save for a small fishing camp.
 We had to carry everything (including tall our camping gear) with us in our kayaks.

 We had boats loaded with fruit, boats loaded with vegetables, others carried canned goods, dried meats and snacks.
 Boats carried tents for shade, stoves, tables, and everyone had at least one 10-litre bladder (sometimes 2) of fresh water behind their seat.
 The water was not for showering or rinsing though, it was strictly for drinking and cooking.

 As the days went on, our skin acclimated and soon the baked on salt felt comfortable.
 My sunburn had turned into a tan, the fever blisters went away, and we had settled into a comfortable rhythm.
 There is something to be said about the simplicity of day to day routine.